My Aged Care | Australian Government

 Australia’s aged care system is not designed to support younger people under the age of 65.

-From 1 July, under the new Aged Care Act, you can only access Australian Government-funded aged care services if you have care needs and are at least one of the following:
+Under the Aged Care Act 2024, you can only access Australian Government-funded aged care services if you have care needs and are at least one of the following:

-- an Aboriginal or Torres Strait Islander person aged 50 to 64 years
+• an Aboriginal or Torres Strait Islander person aged 50 years or over

-- homeless or at risk of homelessness and aged 50 to 64 years
+• homeless or at risk of homelessness and aged 50 years or over

 Help getting the right support